caltechlibrary/dataset/docs/index.md

 ## Internal project concepts

 + [upgrading a collection](../how-to/upgrading-a-collection.html) - Describes how to upgrade a collection from a previous version of dataset to a new one
-+ [file system layout](../how-to/file-system-layout.html) - Describes how collections are organized
++ [file system layout](../how-to/file-system-layout.html) - Short describes how collections are organized
++ [how attachments work](../how-to/how-attachments-work.html) - Detailed descriptiojn of attachments and their metadata

 ## _dataset_ Operations